hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = Where do I report security bugs found in this plugin? =

-Please report security bugs found in the source code of the undefined plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/59a09f24-9828-4304-aa15-727e12737b54).
-The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.
+Please report security vulnerabilities by email to:

+**security@hcaptcha.com**

+When reporting a vulnerability, please include as much information as possible to help us reproduce and investigate the issue, such as:

+- A clear description of the vulnerability
+- Steps to reproduce
+- Proof-of-concept or exploit code (if available)
+- Affected versions

+We will review your report and respond as quickly as possible.

 = Where can I get more information about hCaptcha? =